TheNoobInventor/lego-ev3-segway/README.md

   <img src=docs/images/2_inject_node.png width=400>
 </p>

-To subscribe to any messages published on the topic/test topic by Node-RED, using the `mosquitto_sub client`, open a terminal and run this command:
+To subscribe to any messages published on **'test/topic'** by Node-RED, using the `mosquitto_sub client`, open a terminal and run this command:

 ```
 mosquitto_sub -t test/topic